mahew/handle-track/README.md

 # handle-track
-a web app for tracking wanted twitter handles, which will track handles you want to use in the future and notify you if it becomes available
+a web app for tracking twitter handles already used but you want to use in the future, notifying you if it becomes available